nicholasjvr/inque.com/VIBE_CODERS_MIGRATION.md

 **How it works:**

 1. The integration system detects if you're using the legacy (old) or new platform
-2. If legacy: Adds Vibe-coders sections to your existing sidebar
+2. If legacy: Adds inQ sections to your existing sidebar
-3. If new: Initializes the full Vibe-coders platform
+3. If new: Initializes the full inQ - Platform
 4. Preserves all existing functionality

 ### Option 2: Full Platform Switch

-Switch to the complete Vibe-coders platform with all new features.
+Switch to the complete inQ - Platform with all new features.

 **Files Created:**

-- `index-new.html` - Complete Vibe-coders platform
+- `index-new.html` - Complete inQ - Platform
 - All integration scripts and UI components

 **How to switch:**